REVEALED: The UK’s most popular inventions

 - 25% would like a visionary inventor to tackle the food and drink industry

-- three in five think the health sector should be prioritised and 46% think the biggest new innovations of the near future will come from medical technology
+- three in five think the health sector should be prioritized and 46% think the biggest new innovations of the near future will come from medical technology

 - 25% are looking forward to the next leap in artificial intelligence to make the world better